wowjinxy/libPorpoise/README.md

 ## Acknowledgments

 This project reimplements the API of Nintendo's GameCube and Wii SDKs for preservation and porting purposes.
+SDK source came from the [pikmin decomp](https://github.com/projectPiki/pikmin).